ryanontheinside/ComfyUI-Livepeer/tests/README.md

 # Livepeer API Testing

 This directory contains a test script for validating Livepeer API endpoints.
-The script is useful for identifying if your API key is working and if the Livepeer service endpoints are accessible.

-## Prerequisites

-- Python 3.7+
-- `livepeer-ai` Python package installed
-- A valid Livepeer API key in your `config.json` file
+These scripts are WIP

 ## Running Tests